 Waverly Belmont is welcoming the Watch D.O.G.S. program into our school.
 Sign up today to be a Watch DOG!

-Celebrate your child's birthday with Waverly Belmont Library by purchasing a book in his/her honor.
-Each book will cost $8.00.
-Your child will have the opportunity to choose a book from our special Birthday Book Catalog located in the Library Media Center.
-Your gift will be recognized on a bookplate with your child's name.
+Celebrate your child's birthday with Waverly Belmont Library.
+PTO is partnering with the WB Library to gift each child a book for their birthday!
+Each child will have the opportunity to choose a book from our special Birthday Book Catalog located in the Library Media Center.
 You may also come to school and read the book to your child’s class on their birthday.
 Your child will have his/her photo taken for a bulletin board.